pablocarb/galaxysinbiodesign/README.md

 # galaxy_selenzyme

-Creating a tool within Galay to run Selenzyme
+Creating a tool within Galaxy to run Selenzyme.